Angie's DIARY | Online Writing Magazine

 If I had to guess, I’d say this is also an astonishing, and transforming moment for a man.
 I’ve seen boys become men under the bewitchment of their child.
 I’ve seen men with the coldest heart turn soft with the flash of a child’s grin.

-A mother’s love is wonderful, but somehow, a father’s love is like watching the man you love move mountains.
+A mother’s love is wonderful, but somehow, a father’s love is like watching the man you love to move mountains.
 In this, a father/child’s bond becomes permanent.

 nice piece ,great .==